patrickkabwe/goorm/goorm-cli/README.md

   push        Pushes the models to the database

 Flags:
-  -h, --help   help for goorm
+  -h, --help   help for goorm-cli

-Use "goorm [command] --help" for more information about a command.
+Use "goorm-cli [command] --help" for more information about a command.

 ```